- What Are They?

 Facts you should know about moles

-- Moles are common, small tan or brown spots on the skin.
+- Moles are common small flesh-colored, tan, brown, or black spots on the skin.

 - Moles may be flat or raised.

 - Sun exposure in childhood causes an increase in the number of moles.